Life in the Universe –Astronomy, Astrobiology, and Planetary Science at the SETI Institute

 Please Note: We may be able to work with you if your final exams do not end before the program start date.
 We require all interns to be present for the entire program, including the first day.
 However, we are willing to proctor final exams, if your institution is willing to allow such an arrangement.
 It would be up to you to arrange this with your institution.

-The SETI Institute (www.seti.org), a non-profit private scientific research institution located in California’s Silicon Valley, invites you to apply for a summer Research Experience for Undergraduates program for highly motivated students interested in astronomy, astrobiology, and planetary science research.
-You will work with scientists at the SETI Institute and at the nearby NASA Ames Research Center on projects spanning the field of astrobiology, from microbiology to observational astronomy.
+The SETI Institute (www.seti.org), a non-profit private, scientific research institution located in California’s Silicon Valley, invites you to apply for a summer Research Experience for Undergraduates program for highly motivated students who are interested in research related to astronomy, astrobiology, and planetary science.
+You will work with scientists at the SETI Institute and NASA Ames Research Center.
+Research topics span the field of astrobiology, from microbiology to planetary geology to observational astronomy.

 It is wise to apply to many internship programs, not just ours!
 Click here (https://www.nsf.gov/crssprgm/reu/reu_search.jsp) for a NSF website listing REU programs, of which the SETI Institute program is only one of many.